Culdaff

 The present village dates back to the 8th century and was originally the site of the monastery of St Buadán (Baithéne mac Brénaind), after which the Church of Ireland is named.
 William Lawson Micks and Samuel Arnold Lawson, acted as Trustees for one hundred acres of bogland at Meenawarra near Culdaff on behalf of the purchaser, Jane Leferre.

 Culdaff Beach

 Culdaff beach is only about 50 yards away from the village.
 It includes two beaches, 'the small beach' and 'the big beach'.
-The beach can be very busy during the summer, and is known for the expansive sand on the main beach, and a large area of rocks around the second and further along the coastline.
+The beach can be busy during the summer, and is known for the expansive sand on the main beach, and a large area of rocks around the second and further along the coastline.

 Fishing

-The Bunagee Pier is the mooring for two boats that take anglers out to fish, the Barracuda and the Gemini.
+The Bunagee Pier is used as a mooring for boats that take anglers out to fish.
 Fish caught offshore include White Pollock, Black Pollock, Plaice, Rock Salmon, Sea Trout, and Salmon.
 Shell Fish include Brown Crab, Lobster, Green Crab, and Velvet Crab.